 Before you head to the bank to take out a loan for a new car, small business or other investments, take the time to fully understand how your interest rate is calculated.
 This will help you to better understand your loan terms and conditions with your bank, and put you in a better position to negotiate your rates.
-The bank always has wiggle room with their rates – don’t be shy to negotiate.
+The bank may be flexible with their rates – don’t be shy to negotiate.
 Once you have a better understanding of how interest rates are calculated, you’ll be ready to choose the best personal loan for your needs.

 What is Interest?